Oracle of Love

 Allow things to happen.

-The hexagrams of the Oracle are constructed from
+The hexagrams of the Oracle are constructed from the two building

 blocks of Yang and Yin, as represented by the solid and broken lines of